frappe/erpnext_documentation/user/manual/en/customize-erpnext/server-script.md

 ## 1. How to create a Server Script

-To create a server script
+To create a Server Script

 1. You must set `server_script_enabled` as true in site_config.json of your site.
-1. To add / edit Server Script, ensure your role is manager
+1. To add/edit Server Script, ensure your role is System Manager.
-1. Create a new server script via "New Server Script" in the toolbar
+1. Create a new server script via "New Server Script" in the toolbar.
-1. Set the type of server script (Document Event / API)
+1. Set the type of server script (Document Event / API).
 1. Set the document type and event name, or method name, script and save.

 ## 2. Features